Is Invoice Factoring the Solution For Your Small Business?

 All too often small business owners run into that age-old problem of customers not paying on time.
-And despite the fact that you may be behind in your invoices, the business has to keep moving forward.
+And even though you may be behind in your invoices, the business has to keep moving forward.
 You have bills to pay, products to crank out, employees to take care of.
 Things simply cannot come to a halt due to late payments.
-In regard to many small and medium-sized businesses, it was recently reported that 1 out of 10 invoices are not submitted on time.
-So what do you do?
-How do you keep pace when you’re out the money from past due invoices…This is where invoice factoring might be an option.
+Regarding many small and medium-sized businesses, it was recently reported that 1 out of 10 invoices are not submitted on time.
+So, what do you do?
+How do you keep pace when you are out the money from past due invoices…This is where invoice factoring might be an option?

 Understanding Invoice Factoring

 Unlike handing over unpaid invoices to a collections agency, invoice factoring works a bit differently in that you are actually selling these invoices to a factoring company.
 In return, the factoring company gives you a percentage of all the funds you’re owed, and they basically get repaid once those overdue invoices are collected.
-Generally speaking, this could be anywhere from 30 to 90 days.
+This could be anywhere from 30 to 90 days.

 So you don’t have to bring your business to a halt; you get the capital necessary to keep things going and the factoring company collects a fee for the amount advanced based upon the length of time it takes them to get the money back from clients.
 Keep in mind, this type of financial solution is only workable if you do in fact know that you will be paid these hitherto unaccounted for invoices.

-On the part of the factoring company, they will carefully consider the likelihood of an invoice actually being paid.
-If there’s a chance it may not, then they probably won’t gamble on forwarding your company the money for the invoices.
+On the part of the factoring company, they will carefully consider the likelihood of an invoice being paid.
+If there is a chance it may not, then they probably won’t gamble on forwarding your company the money for the invoices.

 Before Selling Your Invoices…